SCRT-HQ/VaporShell/docs/glossary/Add-VSRoboMakerSimulationApplicationRobotSoftwareSuite.md

 ## SYNOPSIS
 Adds an AWS::RoboMaker::SimulationApplication.RobotSoftwareSuite resource property to the template.
-Information about a robot software suite.
+Information about a robot software suite (ROS distribution.

 ## SYNTAX